RAROTONGA

 SONG AND DANCE

-While the rest of the world is well aware of the allure of the Hawaiian hula and the Tahitian tamuré, the Cook Islands hura is far more sensual and fierce.
+While the rest of the world is well aware of the allure of the Hawaiian hula and the Tahitian Tamuré, the Cook Islands Hura is far more sensual and fierce.
 Every major hotel prides itself on the performance it puts on at least once a week on Island Night. when guests, selected by the dancers, are led onto the floor to show what they can do.

 WHAT TO DO

 There is as much or as little to do on the island as you would like.
-Relaxing, swimming, snorkelling, game fishing charters, Island Cultural experiences, Island Dinner & Show evenings, hiking, trekking, Markets, Night Markets, Glass bottom boats, kayaking, diving, island flights, kite surfing, great dining, ….. the choice is yours.
+Relaxing, swimming, snorkeling, game fishing charters, Island Cultural experiences, Island Dinner & Show evenings, hiking, trekking, Markets, Night Markets, Glass bottom boats, kayaking, diving, island flights, kite surfing, great dining, ….. the choice is yours.
 The Staff at Rumours are happy to help with recommendations and bookings.

 COOK ISLANDS CURRENCY

-Banking facilities are also provided at the airport for currency exchange and cashing of travellers cheques.
+Banking facilities are also provided at the airport for currency exchange and cashing of travelers cheques.
 They are open for the arrival and departure of all International flights.
 Major credit cards are accepted throughout the island.